SemCo: Toward Semantic Coherent Visual Relationship Forecasting: VRF DATASETS

-In this section, we briefly introduce the generation process including the principles of building the relation vocabulary, the selection of the candidate videos and key frames and the cleanning-up process.

-\textbf{Predicate Vocabulary Generation.} We follow three rules to generate the predicate vocabulary: semantics, visuality and quantity.
-1) Semantics Rule.
-In current VRD datasets, there are a lot of spatial predicates (\textit{e.g.}, above, beneath) which provides limited information for video scene understanding.
-In order to reduce the interference of spatial annotations on reasoning, we only collect data with semantic relation annotations.
-2) Visuality Rule.
-The predicate categories in the dataset vocabulary must have clear visual signatures, so some categories that cannot be accurately judged from visual information are filtered out (\textit{e.g.}, shout\_at).
-3) Quantity Rule.
-To reduce the influence of long-tail distribution in the original datasets, predicate categorie annotations that account for less than 1\% of the total are deleted (\textit{e.g.}, twisting, squeeze).

-\textbf{Video and Key Frames Selection.} The constant change of the predicate is regarded as a prerequisite for reasoning in VRF.
-Therefore, we select the data containing more than three kinds of predicate annotations for a specific $\textless$subject-object$\textgreater$ pair in the video.
-Moreover, if multiple predicates are repeated consecutively, we select two key frames in the interval of their occurrence.

-\textbf{Cleaning and Denoising.} Excessively long timing video clips will cause great difficulty in visual relationship forecasting.
-By screening the length of video clips, videos with a total number of key frames greater than 30 are truncated.
+\textit{1) Predicate Vocabulary Generation.} We follow three rules to generate the predicate vocabulary.
+First, we collect data with semantic relations and filter out spatial predicates (\textit{e.g.}, above, beneath).
+Second, some categories that cannot be accurately judged from visual information are filtered out (\textit{e.g.}, squeeze).
+Finally, to reduce the influence of long-tail distribution, predicate categories that account for less than 1\% of the total are deleted (\textit{e.g.}, twisting). \textit{2) Video and Keyframe Selection.} The constant change of the predicate is regarded as a prerequisite for reasoning in VRF.
+Therefore, we select the data containing more than three predicate category annotations for a specific subject-object pair in the video.
+Moreover, if predicate annotations are repeated consecutively, we merged multiple keyframes with unchanged annotations into 2 keyframes.
+In VRF task, keyframes are not uniformly sampled from video frames.
+Therefore, in theory, the state of the two objects can be maintained for a long time in non-keyframes.
+Videos with more than 30 keyframes are truncated. \textit{3) Cleaning and Denoising.} Excessively long timing video clips will cause great difficulty in visual relationship forecasting.
+By screening the length of video clips, videos with more than 30 keyframes are truncated.
 On the other hand, we try to filter videos and annotations to balance the number of predicate categories in the dataset which would alleviate the impact of the biased data distribution.